qiao-ziqi/qiao-ziqi.github.io/index.markdown

 [Intermediation with Imperfect Credit](asset/research/GQWW-final.pdf) with Grace Xun Gong, Yuet-Yee Wong and Randall Wright

 ## Work in progress
+Middlemen in Search Equilibrium, with Grace Xun Gong and Randall Wright

 Pricing and Matching with Frictions and Heterogeneity, with Peter Norman and Randall Wright

-Open Banking, with Yuteng Cheng and Kee-Youn Kang
+Open Banking with Bertrand Competition, with Yuteng Cheng and Kee-Youn Kang

 Dissertation: Three Chapters on Markets with Frictions

 1. [Market Liquidity and Inventory Cycles](asset/research/Qiao_Inventory_Cycles.pdf)
 2. Price Commitment, Reputation and Bargaining in Bilateral Trade
-3. Frictional Markup
+3. Markup Composition in the Presence of Competition and Frictions